jhowell702/CS480-ComputerGraphics/PA11/README.md

 The shader files are default named vert.glsl and frag.glsl, and are stored in the shaders folder, vert_light.glsl and frag_light.glsl are the fragment lighting shaders, and are currently hard coded in.

-### For further documentation of the code, primary edits and documentation were made to graphics.cpp, engine.cpp, object.cpp, and camera.cpp since the previous project.